Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0600-12-13-osm-in-qgis_en.md

 Working with the Data
 --------------------

 We cannot give you even a rough overview over what you can do with QGIS and there are many excellent tutorials and books which will guide you step-by-step towards mastering the software.
-But as OSM data imported by one of the methods described above have their tags encoded in a special way here is a quick example how to deal with them (for the curious, the example is pitcairn-islands-latest from Geofabrik's download page for Australia and Oceania):
+But as OSM data imported by one of the methods described above have their tags encoded in a special way here is an example how to deal with them (for the curious, the example is pitcairn-islands-latest from Geofabrik's download page for Australia and Oceania.
+You can inspect the data of a vecor layer using 'Open Attribute table' from the context menu of a layer, in this case the multipolygon layer.

+![attribute table][]

+We can see that all the key-value-pairs for the tags of the various objects are organized in a specially formatted text string in the field 'other_tags'.
+This kind of storage is called "hstore" in a PostgreSQL database and is the standard for OSM data.

-In this example polygons are mostly islands and buildings.
-As they are on the same layer they are rendered in the same way which means that islands cover everything else.
-Let me first make sure that these polygons appear less prominently.
-From the context menu of the multipolygon layer I select Properties and on that form I move to the Symbology tab.
-At the top I change the fill colour to black and reduce the opacity so that the polygons appear in a light grey and render other features below them visible.
+In this example polygons are mostly islands, forest and buildings.
+Initially they are rendered in the same way which means that islands cover everything else.
+Let us render them differently in order to get a feeling how to identify different objects.
+Discard the attribute table.
+From the context menu of the multipolygon layer select Properties and on that form move to the Symbology tab.

 ![symbology][]

+First change the type of the symbol from "Single symbol" to "Rule based" using the combobox at the top of the form.

+![symbology rule based][]

+The current rendering appears as a rule with no filters.
+We can modify this rule by clicking on the icon marked with a purple square in the image above.

+![symbology edit rule][]

-Next I'd like to treat buildings differently.
-Treat differently means that I need them on a different layer.
-This time I choose the Attribute table from the context menu of the multipolygon layer.
-We can see that all the key-value-pairs for the tags of the various objects are organized in a specially formatted text string in the field 'other_tags'.
-This kind of storage is called hstore in a PostgreSQL database and is the standard for OSM data.
-I am looking for buildings i.e. for objects whose building tag is not empty.
-In order to find and select them I click on the 'select features using an expression' icon in the toolbar at the top of the table (marked with a purple square in the image below).
-I must use a little workaround because QGIS' expression evaluation cannot directly deal with hstore strings.
-But a utility comes to our rescue and the filter expression shown in the image `hstore_to_map(other_tags)['building'] is not NULL` converts this string into a key-value-map.
+We'd like to treat buildings differently.
+Treat differently means that rules need to be specified according to layer properties.
+QGIS' expression evaluation cannot directly deal with hstore strings.
+But a utility comes to our rescue and the filter expression shown in the image `hstore_to_map(other_tags)['building'] is not NULL` converts the 'other_tags' string into a key-value-map where we pick the value for the key 'building'.
 The condition reads that we look for objects whose building key is not empty.
-Clicking on Select features at the bottom selects all those lines (shown in blue).

-![selection][]

-Next I need to put them in a layer.
-From the main QGIS menu we go to Edit -> Paste Features as -> New Vector Layer...
-Pretty much like the export already described, I need a file name for a Shapefile layer (buildings.shp in this example) and the other defaults can be left as they are.
-Do not forget to keep "Add saved file to map" checked.
-The new layer will automatically receive a different fill colour and should therefore be clearly visible.
-Otherwise you already know how to change this.

-![selection loaded][]
+We can define a colour and fill style for the buildings.
+Click 'OK' when you are finished with your rule design.
+Now you can add further rules by clicking on the 'plus' icon at the bottom of the symbology tab.
+We add similar rules for woods and grassland.
+At the end our symbology tab will look like this:

+![symbology polygon rules][]

+As an added bonus we can get a quick feature count for the rules.
+Press the rightmost icon in the row at the bottom (the sum symbol) and the 'count' column will be populated telling us that we have 150 buildings on this layer.

+You can add labels in a similar fashion how we dealt with symbols.
+'Labels' is another tab on the properties of a layer, right below Symbology.
+In most cases you want to print the given name of a feature.
+You enter an expression similar to the ones used for symbology in the field for a filter and as value you would use `hstore_to_map(other_tags)['name']`.

+![labels][]

+Assigning such labels to the multipolygon and the point layers you will end up with something like this:

+![done][]

 Summary